 The most famous section is via Appia Antica in Rome, which can be crossed over a length of 8.7 miles from the start at the gate Porta di San Sebastiano until to the village of Santa Maria delle Mole.
 It is located in the regional park of the Appia Antica.

-The bus line 118 goes from Piazza Venezia to the Infopoint of the Park Office and the Catacombs of the Calixtus and the Sebastian to the Villa of the Quintiliers.
-Bus no. 218 goes from the Basilica of San Giovanni to the Infopoint of the Park Office and past Via Ardeatina to the Divino Amore sanctuary.
+Bus route 118 continues from Piazza Venezia to the infopoint of the park office and past the catacombs of Calixtus and Sebastian to the Villa dei Quintili.
+Bus line 218 runs from the Basilica San Giovanni to the Infopoint of the Park Office and via Via Ardeatina to the Divino Amore sanctuary.

-You can visit three catacombs, the catacombs of Calixtus, Sebastian and Domitilla.
-A special feature are the Jewish catacombs of the Vigna Randanini, which can only be visited with advance booking.
+There are numerous graves and burial sites along the road.
+Three catacombs can be visited, the catacombs of Calixtus, Sebastian and Domitilla.
+A special highlight are the Jewish catacombs of the Vigna Randanini, which can only be visited with advance booking.

 The Via Appia Antica is on Sunday a popular excursion destination and is closed for cars.
 The catacombs of the holy Calixtus are a good starting point for a walk.
 From there you reach the church of St. Sebastian and the traffic-calmed part of the street begins a few hundred meters further.
 Past the Racecourse (Circo) of Massenzio, you can walk for miles of archaeological artifacts, grave markers and monuments, which in other countries you can only admire in museums.